 - 1 tablespoon oil (or pork lard)

-- Heat the oil (or lard) in a large pot (or a Dutch oven) and add the onion and a pinch of salt.
-Cook slowly until the onions are clear and glassy.
+- In a large pot (or a Dutch oven) sauté the chopped onion in oil over medium-high heat.
+Cook slowly until the onion turns clear and glassy.

 - Add the meat to the onion and cook over high heat, stirring, until the meat is no longer pink (about 5-10 minutes).

 - Remove the pot from the heat and add the paprika powder, stirring, add 2 cups water to the meat and back to the heat.
 Note!
 If the paprika powder is burn, the stew will be bitter.